GBouffard/Bowling-challenge/README.md

 What can be improved:
 ----
 I over-complicated my approach and debugging such a complicated syntax introduced more and more complicated lines of code.
 I wished I started differently in the first place to make my life easier but it was a good lesson learnt.
 I plan to refactor the code or redo this exercise from scratch in the future with a simpler approach.
-At least, I managed to make it work :)
+At least, I managed to make it work :smiley: